Texas Wrongful Death Attorneys

-A fatal car accident, a truck accident, a boating accident, medical malpractice, a workplace accident or a construction accident can all cause a wrongful death.
+A fatal car accident, a truck accident, boating accident, or workplace accident can all cause a wrongful death.
 Nearly every day, lives are needlessly lost in our community due to the carelessness, misconduct or neglect of individuals, co-workers, or companies.

-As explained further below, Texas law allows the immediate family of a person killed through the fault of others to file what is known as a “wrongful death” claim to seek compensation for their loss.
+Texas law allows the immediate family of a person killed through the fault of others to file what is known as a “wrongful death” claim to seek compensation for their loss.
 Our wrongful death attorneys in Tyler and Longview understand that no amount of money will make up for the loss of your loved one.
-But there are legitimate reasons for nevertheless filing a wrongful death claim.
+But we can pursue accountability and compensation for the tremendous loss that you are suffering.

 Free Consultation with Our Specialist Wrongful Death Attorneys

 It’s important to speak with a qualified, experienced attorney after an accident that results in a death.
 Very often, there is critical case-making evidence at the scene or in the vehicle that can ensure that your family is fairly and fully compensated by a wrongdoing driver, company, or manufacturer.